pantoniou/yamldt/README.md

 # yamldt

-A YAML to DT blob generator/compiler and validator, utilizing a YAML schema that is functionaly equivalent to DTS and supports all DTS features.
++`yamldt` is a YAML to DT blob generator/compiler and validator, utilizing a YAML schema that is functionaly equivalent to DTS and supports all DTS features.

-Validation is performed against another YAML schema that defines properties and constraints which a checker uses generating small code fragments that are compiled to ebpf and executed for the specific validation of each node that the rule selects in the output tree.
+Validation is performed against another YAML schema that defines properties and constraints.
+A checker uses the schema to generate small code fragments that are compiled to ebpf and executed for the specific validation of each DT node the rule selects in the output tree.

-`yamldl` parses a device tree description (source) file in YAML format and outputs a (bit-exact if the -C option is used) device tree blob.
+`yamldl` parses a device tree description (source) file in YAML format and outputs a device tree blob (which can be bit-exact if the -C option is used).

 # dts2yaml